 Transfer advising is available for TSJC students hoping to attend a four-year college.
 It is important to get transfer advising, which is different than course registration.
 Once a student begins classes, transfer advisers can assist with selection of colleges, understanding the necessary steps to be transfer-ready, and assurance that the student is taking the appropriate courses for the major they want to take.

-Students who need academic assistance of any type should inquire in the Library on the Trinidad Campus or the Learning Center on the Valley Campus.
-Students are encouraged to meet with an advisor at the beginning of each semester.
-Advisors are available throughout the academic year.
+Students who need academic assistance of any type should inquire in the Student Success Center on the Trinidad Campus or the Learning Center on the Valley Campus.